-This is no utopian dream.
-For the very process of achieving the new Palestine inherently produces the requisite climate for its future system of government, i.e. a people's war of liberation brings out new values and attitudes that serve as guarantees for democracy after liberation.
-Witness changing attitudes towards collective work in refugee and guerilla camps in Jordan and Lebanon, Palestinians and other brothers joining them in volunteer work and livelihoods.
+This is no utopian dream, for the very process of achieving the new Palestine inherently produces the requisite climate for its future system of government - i.e., a people's war of liberation brings out new values and attitudes that serve as guarantees for democracy after liberation.

+Witness changing attitudes towards collective work in refugee camps in Jordan and Lebanon.
+Palestinians and other brothers joining them volunteer work and livelihoods.
 They are not exploited or enslaved labor.
-The values of human life changes.
-Unlike Israeli Napalm raids and indiscriminate killing, Palestinian guerillas kill sparingly and selectively.
+The values of human life change.
+Unlike Israeli napalm raids and indiscriminate killing, Palestinian guerrillas kill sparingly and selectively.

+"... autumn wind autumn rain and autumn cold chills; then one hears the sound of flutes coming through the hills; guerillas have returned and I rejoice that wine enough is left for them."

+Ho Chi Minh

 New forms of human relations emerge.
 No master-slave relation can be attained among fighters for freedom.
-Increasing awareness of the international dimensions of their problem and discovery of who backs the oppressor and who supports the oppressed create new responsibilities to the international community especially to the supporters of liberation and democracy.
+Increasing awareness of the international dimensions of their problem and discovery of who backs the oppressor and who supports the oppressed creates new responsibilities to the international community, especially to the supporters of liberation and democracy.

-Therefore, Palestinians after liberation will not accept subjugation from anybody and will not reintroduce oppression against any group for this will be a negation of their raison d'être and abdication of their revolutionary existence.
+Therefore, Palestinians after liberation will not accept subjugation from anybody and will not reintroduce oppression against any group, for this would be a negation of their raison d'etre and an abdication of their revolutionary existence.

 This is quite obvious in Palestine refugee camps in Lebanon and Jordan.
 After twenty-two years of oppression, humiliation and manipulation by secret police and local exploiters, the camps have awakened to the revolution.
-In the process, the exiles have broken their bonds, have thrown out the secret police and its spies and allied exploiters and have instituted democratic selfmanagement.
-Medical, educational and social services are being provided locally through the revolutionary organizations in a self-help fashion that have brought back dignity and self-respect.
-Crime rates in these camps have drastically gone down to ten percent of their pre-revolutionary magnitude.
-Self-discipline has replaced the police.
-The new militia is providing the link between the revolutionary avant-garde and the base of the masses.
+In the process, the exiles have broken their bonds, have thrown out the secret police and its spies and allied exploiters and have instituted democratic self-management.

+Medical, educational and social services are being provided locally through the revolutionary organizations in a self-help fashion that has brought back dignity and self-respect.
+Crime rates in these camps have drastically gone down to 10 percent of their prerevolutionary magnitude.
+Selfdiscipline has replaced the police.
+The new militia is providing the link between the revolutionary avant-garde and the mass base.
 Democratic checks are built in.
-These Palestinians will not accept oppression and subjugation from anyone and will not enforce it on anyone.
+These Palestinians will not accept oppression and subjugation from anybody and will not enforce it on anybody.

-Newsmen and other foreign visitors have discovered that nowhere in the Arab world can they find equally mature and tolerant people vis \dot{a} vis the Jews, than in the camps in Jordan and Lebanon and especially among the Ashbal: the fighting lion cubs.
+Newsmen and other foreign visitors have discovered that nowhere in the Arab world can they find equally mature and tolerant people vis a vis the Jews than in the camps in Jordan and Lebanon and especially among the Ashbal: the fighting lion cubs.
 These young Palestinians (8-16 years) are almost totally free of any anti-Jewish biases.
 They have a clearer vision of the new democratic Palestine than that held by bourgeois city dwellers.
 These young people are the liberators of tomorrow.
 They will complete the destruction of Israeli oppression and the rebuilding of the new Palestine.

-If the democratic and progressive new Palestine is utopia, then the Palestinian guerillas and camp dwellers are starting to practice it.
+If the democratic and progressive new Palestine is utopia, then the Palestinian guerrillas and camp dwellers are starting to practice it.

-Two Misconceptions
+Two misconceptions

-Several interpretations of the democratic Palestine have sprung up in different quarters that require clarification and some corrections.
+Several interpretations of the democratic Palestine have sprung up in different quarters.
+These require clarification and some corrections.
 An attempt will be made presently to discuss two of them that seem to be quite vital: